 Whether it’s for school or work, a laptop is the perfect form factor.
 It has a keyboard for typing, the display is built in and it’s compact so it can be easily used in a classroom or carried from room to room in a home.
 Battery power means no electrical outlet is required until it’s time to recharge.
 No being tied to one spot like a desktop PC.
 Which laptop to choose is where it gets tricky.
 And I’m not even talking about features and design, the first step is to pick a platform: Windows laptop, MacBook or Chromebook.

 Here’s what you need to know in order to make an informed back to school choice between a traditional Windows laptop, a MacBook and a Chromebook.

-Windows laptops are the safe pick.
-Windows is the most widely used computer operating system, and most schools have standardized on Microsoft Office applications.
+Windows laptops are always a safe pick.
+Windows is the most widely used computer operating system.
+Many schools support Microsoft’s Office applications.
 When you’re looking for compatibility and the ability to run the most diverse library of software, Windows laptops are an easy choice.
 They are also the preferred platform for PC gaming—something that is particularly popular among the student crowd.

 MacBooks have always been favourites of young professionals.
 A big part of that is style (design is an Apple strong suit) and a reputation for premium quality.
 Historically, macOS has also been less likely to be attacked by malware.

 Apple doesn’t make a “cheap” laptop, so MacBooks don’t compete at the entry level of the laptop market.
 However, the most affordable model—the 13-inch MacBook Air—has been a top choice among students for years.
-It’s light (1.35kg, or just under 3 pounds), thin and solid, with an iconic solid-aluminum design.
-It also offers 12-hour battery life.
+It’s light (1.29kg, or 2.8 pounds), thin and solid, with an iconic solid-aluminum design.
+It also offers up to 18-hour battery life.

 At the higher end of the spectrum, MacBook Pro models are often picked by students in programs that involve photo and video editing.
 They offer the combination of power and beautiful displays that makes them ideal for such tasks.

 The downside to MacBooks?
-Besides the fact that there no models competing at the low end of the laptop price spectrum, the primary downsides are a smaller software library than Windows, and the fact that Apple laptops don’t always adopt the latest mobile CPUs as quickly as Windows laptop manufacturers do.
-And if you like touch control, sorry—macOS does not support that input (other than the MacBook Pro Touch Bar).
+Besides the fact that there no models competing at the low end of the laptop price spectrum, the primary downside is a smaller software library than Windows—although most popular apps are available.
+If you like touch control, sorry—macOS does not support that input (other than the MacBook Pro Touch Bar).
 Apple is also all-in on USB-C, so if you have USB Type-A accessories, you’ll need to invest in adapters or a dock.

 Finally, a choice that has become increasingly popular among students: Chromebooks.
 These laptops run Google’s Chrome operating system, which offers a number of advantages.
 The focus is on apps that run in the cloud, offloading the need for processing power.
 That means Chromebooks can use relatively inexpensive CPUs and minimal storage, resulting in a very affordable price.
-Despite the low powered hardware, low system overhead means Chromebooks are able to start up almost instantly.
+Low system overhead means Chromebooks are able to start up almost instantly.

-The other thing to be aware of with Chromebooks is that one reason the operating system is so streamlined is it lacks drivers and support for some accessories.
-If a Chromebook supports Bluetooth, it should be compatible with many wireless accessories like mice, keyboards and headphones.
+One thing to be aware of with Chromebooks is that one reason the operating system is so streamlined is it lacks drivers and support for some accessories.
+If a Chromebook supports Bluetooth, it should be compatible with most wireless accessories like mice, keyboards and headphones.
 USB hard drives and thumb drives are also fine, so long as they are properly formatted.
 A Chromebook should also be able to print to Wi-Fi printer.
-But you do need to research a little more before buying accessories for one of these laptops.
-Wired and specialized accessories (like graphic tablets) especially may not be compatible.
+But you do need to research a little more before buying specialized accessories for one of these laptops.
+Products like graphics tablets, for example, may not be compatible.

 The it’s time to make a choice, Best Buy has a massive selection of laptops, including the latest MacBook, Chromebooks, and Windows laptops.
 You’ll also find all the accessories you might need.
 No matter what you’re looking for, you’re covered.